“I Have Seen the Lord”:

 We are weaving a new tapestry of community life that draws on contemporary experience and the wisdom of the ages.
 In this weaving we experience the Spirit calling us to gather the riches of particular threads of religious tradition in order to witness to God’s creative, life-giving love in the world.
 These traditions hold in common the single-hearted devotion to God and to others.
 Each emphasizes certain elements and practices of that devotion, but they are threads of the one love of Christ.
 While each of these threads is distinct, together they become a whole cloth binding Companions to one another wherever we are, whoever we may be with, and whatever we are doing.

 We hold in common a covenant that reflects the values arising from our transformative encounter with Christ, values of love: love of God, love of creation, love of one another.
 We discern, through prayer and conversation, the particular commitments which naturally emerge from the covenant and our individual calls to a way of life and relationship.
-Some of us choose to commit our lives to one another in community, making vows of poverty, chastity and obedience; others live in their homes by the covenant, accountable to and supported by the covenant community.
-Whether vowed or covenanted, all share the values of the covenant, the commitments of baptism and Christian life.
+Some of us choose to commit our lives to one another in community, vowing conversion of life through poverty, chastity and obedience; others live in their homes by the covenant, accountable to and supported by the larger community of Companions.
+All share the commitment to live by these values, a commitment sealed in baptism.